 Visual Distracted Driving

-Visual distracted driving includes any time that a driver’s visual attention diverts from the road.
+Visual distracted driving includes any time a driver’s visual attention diverts from the road.
 The instances that cause distracted driving range from texting while driving to taking your eyes off the road while traveling on a scenic stretch of highway.

 Regardless of the cause, the results of visual distracted driving can be fatal.
-Because drivers have to be aware of the rapidly changing road conditions, keeping their eyes on the road is crucial.
+Because drivers must be aware of the rapidly changing road conditions, keeping their eyes on the road is crucial.

 Texting While Driving